Colorado man charged with multiple counts of murder in killings of pregnant wife, daughters

 The bodies of 4-year-old Bella and 3-year-old Celeste were found submerted in oil tanks near their mother's grave, authorities said.

 Watts was arrested Wednesday in connection with his family members' deaths.
+A day prior, he had told reporters he missed his wife and children and was hoping for them to return home safely.

-Officials have yet to release information on a possible motive.
+Officials have yet to release information on a possible motive in the alleged murders.

+Shanann told family members in June that she was pregnant with her third child, a baby boy whom she planned to name Nico.

+According to her brother, Frankie Rzucek, the soon-to-be mother of three had beaten "all the odds" to conceive a child, despite being diagnosed with Lupus.